rsdate/scrng/README.md

 in cycles of 5000.
 For x numbers to generate, the LFSR runs x / 5000 (rounded up) times.
 You can modify this number if you would like.
 * This generator doesn't implement seed functionally just yet.
 This notice will be removed when it does.
+* This generator has not been proven cryptographically secure.
+Please do not use it to generate keys of any kind.